aque222/snp500-ml-predictor-/README.md

 # snp500-ml-predictor-
-predict 5 day S&amp;P 500 returns using Machine Learning and price-based features (last 200 days).

-Historical S&P 500 price data is fetched with yfinance features engineered such as moving averages and volatility Random Forest Regressor is trained to predict 5-day returns Predicted vs actual returns visualised in a graph
+Overview:
+Built a machine learning model to forecast 5-day returns of the S&P 500 index using historical price-based indicators.
+This project demonstrates the use of feature engineering and regression modelling in a financial context.

+Key Steps and Results:
+- collected historical S&P 500 data with yfinance.
+- engineered predictive features such as moving averages, volatility, and momentum.
+- Trained a Random Forest Regressor to predict short-term returns.
+- Achieved a R^2 of ~0.12 on the test set (capturing some market structure despite noise).
+- Visualised predicted vs actual returns, showing the model's ability to track directional trends, though with limited accuracy (reflecting the inherent difficulty of short-term market prediction).

+Impact:
+This project demonstrates the challenges of equity return prediction while showcasing the ability to design end-to-end ML pipelines, evaluate models with appropriate metrics, and communicate results transparently.

-Skills used:
+Skills demonstrated:
+- Python
-yfinance (data collection)
+- yfinance
-pandas (data manipulation)
-scikit-learn (ML model training) matplotlib (visualisation) joblib (model saving/loading)

-This project is for educational purposes only.
-It is not financial advice and should not be used for real trading.
+- scikit-learn
+- regression modeling
+- financial feature engineering
+- performance evaluation
+- data visualisation